Top Online LPN Programs

 Get Matched to Online LPN Programs for FREE!

-LPN programs help students prepare to pursue Licensed Practical Nurse career paths.
-They feature subjects important in a nursing role, like anatomy and pharmacology.
-Along with theory, they cover practical knowledge, like how to check blood pressure.
-And, they require supervised clinical experience.
+Online LPN programs help you prepare to pursue a Licensed Practical Nurse career path.
+In this program, you will learn about subjects important in a nursing role.
+Study topics might include anatomy and pharmacology.
+You will cover theory, and you will also learn practical knowledge.
+You will practice, for example, how to check blood pressure.
+LPN programs will require you to have supervised clinical experience.

-LPN programs must be approved by your state, if you wish to pursue nurse licensure.
-So, it’s wise to check with your state board of nursing, when choosing your LPN program.
+If you are interested in an LPN program, you must ensure it is approved by your state.
+This is important if you wish to pursue nurse licensure.
+So, when you are choosing your LPN program, it would be wise for you to check with your state board of nursing.

-You can potentially take an LPN program online, if the program meets your state’s requirements.
-But, you will still need to complete some in-person experiences.
+Are you interested in taking an LPN program online?
+You could potentially do so, if the program meets your state’s requirements.
+However, you will still need to complete some in person experiences.

-LPN programs include a blend of coursework, laboratory work, and supervised clinical practice.
-Some coursework, particularly general education courses, can be pursued online.
-Other components of your program will require you to visit campus or another location – like a hospital or clinic.
+In an LPN program, you will complete a blend of coursework, laboratory work, and supervised clinical practice.
+You could pursue some courses online, such as general education.
+However, for other components of your program, you will be required to visit campus or another location.
+You could visit a hospital or clinic, for example.

-There are a couple reasons for this.
-For one, some aspects of patient care are best learned firsthand.
-Simulation labs and guidance from instructors can help you pick up these practical nursing functions.
-Also, part of pursuing an LPN education is learning how nurses work in different settings.
-So, experiencing different healthcare environments, like hospitals and clinics, may be a key part of your program.
+Why do you need to be on site?
+There are a couple reasons.
+For one, you will best learn some aspects of patient care firsthand.
+When you are in a simulation lab, you will receive guidance from instructors.
+This may help you pick up more practical nursing functions.
+Also, when you pursue an LPN education, part of the experience is that you will learn how nurses work in different settings.
+You will thrive if you can be in different healthcare environments, such as hospitals and clinics.
+This may be a key part of your program.

-Courses that include theory as well as laboratory and clinical practice may be offered in a hybrid format.
-That means some parts of the course could be completed online.
-But again, you’ll need to experience some parts of the course in person.
+How will your courses be?
+Your theory, laboratory and clinical practice courses may be offered in a hybrid format.
+That means you could do some parts of the course online.
+However, you will need to experience parts of the course in person.

 Featured Online Schools